-The Government website has a online PAYE starter checklist is available, but you can also print it and fill it manually.
+The Government website has an online PAYE starter checklist available, but you can also print it and fill it out manually.

 Although some employers might still refer to the starter checklist as a P46 when asking for employee details, it is not.
-The checklist replaced the P46 that is no longer in use.
+The checklist replaced the P46, which is no longer in use.

-You have to provide your date of birth, complete address, gender and the start date of your new job for PAYE.
+You must provide your date of birth, complete address, gender and the start date of your new job for PAYE.
 The employee P45 form requires you to fill in the following details:

 This information stays on the payroll records for the following 3 tax years.

-However, if you don’t have a recent P45, then a PAYE checklist will do.
+However, a PAYE checklist will do if you don’t have a recent P45.
 So, you can submit one or the other.
-Note that an employer should provide a new employee with a starter checklist if a P45 is not present.
+An employer should provide a new employee with a starter checklist if a P45 is absent.

-If you don’t receive the checklist, though, print one out, fill it and submit it as necessary.
+If you don’t receive the checklist, print one out, fill it out and submit it as necessary.

-So, take the time to analyse each of the options thoroughly to make sure you tick the one that applies to you.
-If you select a statement incorrectly and end up with a tax bill, then there isn’t much of a solution, except to work out a payment plan with HMRC.
-However, if you completed the starter checklist properly, but your employer still placed you in the wrong tax code, then that counts as ‘employer error,’ and you might not be liable for the unpaid tax.
+So, take the time to analyse each option thoroughly to make sure you tick the one that applies to you.
+If you select a statement incorrectly and end up with a tax bill, then there isn’t much of a solution except to work out a payment plan with HMRC.
+However, if you completed the starter checklist properly, but your employer still placed you in the wrong tax code, then that counts as an ‘employer error,’ and you might not be liable for the unpaid tax.
 The HMRC offers tools that employers can use to identify workers’ tax codes.
-You can keep a copy of the checklist or note your answers for reference in case an issue comes up.
+You can keep a copy of the checklist or note your answers for reference if an issue arises.